-History and Director, Latin American Studies, (On Leave 2008-2009).
-Department of History.
-100 St. George St. ken.mills@utoronto.ca B.A., M.A.(Alberta), D. Phil.
+History and Director, Latin American Studies, Department of History.
+100 St. George Street A ken.mills@utoronto.ca

+B.A., M.A.(Alberta), D. Phil.
 (Oxford).

 Recent publications: "An Evil Lost to View?"
 (1994), "Idolatry and Its Enemies" (1997), and a co-edited sourcebook of translated primary texts and visual images for the classroom "Colonial Latin America: A Documentary History" (2002), which treats religion and society as its principal axes.
-Senior Editor: two co-edited volumes with Anthony Grafton, "Conversion: Old Worlds and New" and "Conversion in Late Antiquity and the Early Middle Ages: Seeing and Believing" (both 2003).
+Senior Editor: two co-edited volumes with Anthony Grafton, "Conversion: Old Worlds and New" and "Conversion in Late Antiquity and the Early Middle Ages: Seeing and Believing"(both 2003).

-Andrea Most, Modern Jewish Literature and Culture

-Department of English, Jackman Humanities Building, 170 St. George St., Room 827; 416-946-0828, andrea.most@utoronto.ca
+Most, Andrea Modern Jewish Literature and Culture (on leave 2010-2011) ⊠ Department of English, Jackman Humanities Building, 170 St. George St., Room 827